Bronya-Rand/RenPy-Universal-Player/README.md

 ```

 ## How do I priortize a song or make a song the first one?
-Enable *Prty* in the music room and set the song priority by a value.
+Enable the numbered list icon in the music room and set the song priority by a value.
 0 is the highest priority you can make a song be while 1, 2, etc. will be prioritzed lower in the list. i.e. 0 > 1 > 2 > ...
 > You may also enable this by setting *organizePriority* to True within <u>ost.py</u>.

 ## How do I organize the list alphabetically?
-Enable A-Z in the music room or set *organizeAZ* to <u>True</u> within <u>ost.py</u>.
+Enable the AZ iconin the music room or set *organizeAZ* to <u>True</u> within <u>ost.py</u>.

 ## Why is there files in the <u>python-packages</u> folder?